-No difference if the third reason occurs-application of any physical person or legal entity having base for claiming for commercial damage compensation, claim for cargo etc.
+It does not matter if a third reason arises - application of any physical person or legal entity having base for claiming for commercial damage compensation, claim for cargo etc.

 12. Does your country recognise maritime liens?
 Under which International Convention, if any?